-She admitted that she hadn’t yet taken time off this year…and I wasn’t pleased.
+She admitted that she hadn’t yet taken any time off this year…and I wasn’t pleased about it.

-While I certainly appreciated her incredible work ethic & undying loyalty to us, my people’s work/life balance is important to me.
+While I certainly appreciated her incredible work ethic & undying loyalty to us, my people’s work/life balance was extremely important to me.

 I don’t manage robots nor lead a bunch of machines.
 I deal with people and as leaders, we’re responsible for ensuring that they’re strong & healthy in terms of the complete person, not just the one that comes to work.

 I want our employees to take the time away from the office that they’re earned & so richly deserve.